Joseph-Christensen/startup/notes.md

 ./deployFiles.sh -k /c/Users/willi/OneDrive/Documents/BYU/2025_Fall/CS260/keys/JosephCKeyDiver.pem -h diverdle.click -s simon or startup

+HTML Deliverable:

+I just finished the startup HTML assignment and I learned that HTML by itself is very ugly, but the structure is all I need for now.
+I can also change stuff later if the HTML I have right now won't work out.

 ## CSS

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.